cloudfoundry/bpm-release/docs/config.md

 configuration option as it was only added for jobs which truly need to run as a superuser such as Garden.

-Running a privilieged job removes some of the safeguards which surround a bpm process.
-The full list of effects is:
+Running a privileged job removes some of the safeguards which surround a bpm process.
+The full list of the effects is as follows:

-* run the job as user `root` and group `root`
+* runs as user `root` and group `root`
-* grant a larger list of privileges (taken from docker's privileged list)
+* grants a larger list of privileges (taken from docker's privileged list)
-* allow new privileges to be gained
+* allows new privileges to be gained
-* remove seccomp limitations
+* removes seccomp limitations
-* remove masked and readonly paths (still applies to volumes and `/var/vcap/{data,store}`)
+* removes masked and readonly paths (still applies to volumes and `/var/vcap/{data,store}`)
 * all mounts have their nosuid option removed